UNCW-Randall-Library/UNCW-Randall-Library/module1/2022-04-06-welcome-to-r.md

 **Lists**

 A list is a data structure that contains different types of elements.
-For example you could have numeric and nominal variables.
+For example you could have numeric and character variables.

 ```{r}
 list<-list("List 1"=1,2,3, "List 2"="a", "b", "c")